cwchentw/cl-yautils/README.md

 ### Wrappers

-Scripts under [scripts](/scripts/) directory are wrappers for specific Common Lisp implementations.
+The scripts under [scripts](/scripts/) directory are wrappers for specific Common Lisp implementations.
 Among them, *xxxrun* (and *xxxrun.bat*) are used to invoke Common Lisp scripts in batch mode. *xxxrepl* (and *xxxrepl.bat*) are used to run a REPL environment of Common Lisp.

-Scripts without any file extension are POSIX shell scripts, for Unix.
-Scripts with *.bat* extension are Batch scripts, for Windows.
+The scripts without any file extension are POSIX shell scripts, for Unix.
+The scripts with *.bat* extension are Batch scripts, for Windows.

 Currently, we implement wrappers for SBCL, Clozure CL and ABCL.

 ### *cl-yautils.lisp*

 A collection of utility functions.
+This script is packaged under `cl-yautils`.
 See [examples](/examples/) for its usage.

 ## Copyright